' Abstract

 and achieved concepts of the term.
 Non-discriminatory and assimilationist attitudes are the inverse.

-national identity is typically gauged with independent, as opposed to standardized,
+The construct of national identity is typically gauged with independent, as opposed to standardized,

 surveys.
 One exception, however, is the International Social Survey Programme’s National Identity